All Episodes

 Tucker Carlson picked up the clip.

-It garnered around over two million views.
+It garnered around over 2 million views.

 And then two days later, that account was completely suspended as well.

-And then sorry I'm rambling on here, but third time around, I said, okay, you know what?
+And then sorry, I'm rambling on here, but third time around, I said, okay, you know what?

 It's clear that the American people like the reporting that I'm putting out because nobody else is really on the ground doing this.